Estimated reading time: 8 minutes

 The list of jobs to do for your fruit trees in spring can end up looking very long.
 That’s where the overwhelm comes in.
 However, as long as you have a plan, and are prepared for the fact that spring needs your regular attention, it’s all quite doable.

 If you have a lot of trees in your care it’s great to lighten the load by having friends or volunteers to help out.
-In our case (with 4,000 trees to look after), we’ve always employed people to help where necessary, to make sure the jobs all get done.
+In our case (with 4,000 trees to look after), we’ve welcomed volunteers and employed people to help where necessary.
+That way we can make sure the jobs all get done.

 This job starts way back in August when you have to start monitoring for the first signs of budswell in the peaches and nectarines.